 You can read more about this service on our new website: gids.nhs.uk.

-In April 2017 we launched a website for the Gender Identity Clinic, which provides holistic gender care for people who are 17 years and nine months or older.
+In April 2017 we launched a website for the Gender Identity Clinic, which provides holistic gender care for people who are 17 years and six months or older.
 This service focuses on the biological/medical, psychological and social aspects of gender.
 Visit the site at gic.nhs.uk.

 Visit the GIDS website